revbayes/RevScripter/examples/README.md

 # Example Files

-This directory contains example input data files for RevScripter.
+This directory contains example input data files for RevScripter, and examples of scripts.